Akio6265/assignment-FSD-_dashboard/README.md

 # Dashboard frontend

-This is a project given as an assignment, its just the frontend part of the assignment.
+This is a project given as an assignment, its the frontend part of the assignment made with framework "NEXT.js" and written in ts/tsx